A colleague asked why I qualify “marketing” with “authentic”…

-To be truthful about where we are in our journey, instead of suggesting that we are farther along, to try to impress.
-Or in our content, pretending that we are more polished than we usually are when we're with clients.
+To be truthful about where we are in our journey (instead of suggesting we are farther along, or to try to impress), or that we are a bigger company, or more polished than we usually are in everyday interactions with our clients.

 Let’s apply this at 2 levels:

 A service or product is supposed to be “life changing” — it will make you a 7-figure income, bring you true love, or heal all your ailments.

 Sounds amazing… why not try it, right?